-THAT you are aware of the commonly shared belief that humans are the most intelligent species, the apex of creation, with the intellectual ability to control nature.
+At the same time, you are aware of the commonly shared belief that humans are the most intelligent species, the apex of creation, with the intellectual ability to control nature.
 And you have come to realize this assumption is most frequently contradicted by reality, particularly when we think in a linear way, acting outside the cycles of Nature.